SaffanBaig/django-rest-recipe-api/README.md

 # django-rest-recipe-api
-Recipe app api using django rest framework
+Recipe crud api with user auth built using django rest framework with test driven development also utilizing docker and travis ci.